Best web scraping tools for 2026

 - Cannot handle JavaScript execution.

-- Slower than lxml for massive datasets.
+- Slower than lxml on massive datasets.

 3. Scrapy